-Rey Castillo is in his third season as an assistant coach on the Calvin Women’s Volleyball under Amber Warners after being hired in the Spring of 2013.
+Rey Castillo is in his fourth season as an assistant coach on the Calvin Women’s Volleyball under Amber Warners after being hired in the Spring of 2013.
 Castillo was instrumental in helping Calvin Knights to its second national championships in the same year.
 His second year, he helped Calvin to MIAA Tournament Champion and NCAA Division III national semifinal runs.
 During his two years, he primarily focused on player development and technical aspects of the game.

 A Filipino native, Rey Castillo learned how to play volleyball at a young age in the streets of Manila where pick-up games became inter-city league.
 In 2010, he founded Impact Dynamic Training and has served as Club Director and owner ever since its inception.
 He has been coaching volleyball for over 20 years, and has built Impact Dynamic Volleyball program into a respected volleyball club in Michigan.
 Castillo has been very active in building and developing youth volleyball in West Michigan.